ddewaele/GitFlowDemo/README.md

 ## Deleting remote branches

+If you're working on a feature branch by yourself it might not always be necessary to publish it, but when multiple people need to work on a feature it is required.

 Gitflow by default does not delete remote feature branches when they are finished.

 There seems to be 2 ways of doing it :